Fred Vaughan

 Fredrick Pierce Vaughan (October 8, 1904 - October 16, 1986) was an All-Southern college football guard for the North Carolina State Wolfpack of North Carolina State University.
 One account reads "Vaughan is noted for his consistent playing week after week.
 He always is depended on and never fails to play his usual steady game.
 He is the main gun in the State line."

-Early years
+Early life

 Fred Vaughan was born on October 8, 1904, in Roanoke Rapids, North Carolina, to Cornelius R. Vaughan and Carry Bell Gray.